settrans/settrans.github.io/index.md

 {: class="limage"}

 Selain menerjemahkan, kami juga melayani `penyuntingan` dan `pengoreksian` hasil terjemahan Anda.
-Pekerjaan ini bisa dibebankan per jam atau per kata, tergantung kesepakatan awal.
+Pekerjaan tersebut juga dibebankan per kata.
 {: class="rtext content-id lang-hide home" style="padding-top: 6%;"}
 In addition to translating, we also do `editing` and `proofreading` for your translation texts.
-These works can be charged by the hour or by word count depending on the initial agreement.
+These jobs also charge by word count.
 {: class="rtext content-en home" style="padding-top: 7%;"}

 </div>